cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 This is documented in detail on the {% url "Catalog Of Events" catalog-of-events %} page.

+## {% fa fa-angle-right %} Can I make cy.request() poll until a condition is met?

+Yes.
+You do it the {% url 'same way as any other recursive loop' request#Request-Polling %}.

 ## {% fa fa-angle-right %} Can I use the Page Object pattern?

 Yes.